TomHumphries/dota-alerts/readme.md

 # DotA 2 Audio Reminders
 Plays audio cues in a browser window to remind you about recurring events during your DotA 2 matches using Game State Integration.
+A Discord bot can also be configured to play the events in a channel.

 ## Setup